jacothe/mobile_robotics_ros/README.md

 ### Introduction

-The purpose of this tutorial demonstrates an understanding of search algorithms It considers the implementation of the A* algorithm in 2D space.
+This tutorial demonstrates an understanding of search algorithms It considers the implementation of the A* algorithm in 2D space.